top of page

 Best place for remote diving in Thailand

-Tucked away in the remote reaches of the Andaman Sea lies the breathtaking Surin Islands, a protected archipelago that has been designated as a UNESCO Environmental Program site.
-This untouched tropical paradise beckons intrepid divers and snorkellers seeking to discover a vibrant underwater world teeming with unique marine life and dazzling coral formations.
+Tucked away in the remote reaches of the Andaman Sea lies the Surin Islands, a protected archipelago that has been designated as a UNESCO Environmental Program site.
+This untouched tropical paradise beckons intrepid divers and snorkellers seeking to escape the underwater crowds closer to the mainland.

 Accessible only by liveaboard, the Surin Islands are best explored on an itinerary spanning four to seven nights.
-This allows ample time to fully explore the region's diverse dive sites, which boast an incredible array of hard and soft corals in a rainbow of mesmerising hues.
+This allows ample time to discover the region's many dive sites, which boast an incredible array of hard and soft corals.
 The remote location of the Surin Islands means fewer crowds, enabling you to spot rare and elusive species that are harder to find in Thailand's more popular diving destinations.

 Similan Islands